Explicit 39: Where's Your Head At - Basement Jaxx

 23:24

-Ana: the whole idea of like you know the way the criticism to the music to the music industry so
+the whole idea of like, you know, the way the criticism to the music industry.
+So I really,

-Ana: I really, really liked that.
-And I liked the transition and like how at the start, the producer
+really liked that.
+And I liked the transition and like how at the start, the producer was just like,

-Ana: was just like, what the fuck is this?
+what the fuck is this?
 It's like some puppets and the piano, the fuck's going on.
+And then

 23:48